marcos-nunes-dev/marcos-nunes-dev/README.md

 If you prefer to talk a little, feel free to get in touch!
 I love a good conversation! ❤✌🏻

--   🌱  Currently refining knowledge to become a "T" professional.
+-   🌱  Currently helping developers around the world to evolve and archive the next level of their careers
 -   👯  Seeking to be more active in communities!
 Talks, commits, ideas... just call me!
 -   📫  how to talk to me:  [Send a Hi to my WhatsApp (24) 98822-1570](tel:24988221570)
 -   ❤️  My passion is to help people achieve their dreams in the tech world.